PedroRodrigues527/Nodejs_file_storage/README.md

 ## 2)How to run !
 the server and what you need to properly run it.

 To properly run the server the user need to download node.js (https://nodejs.org/en/).
-When installed search the server.bat file in folder directory to start the terminal.
+When installed search the start.bat file in folder directory to start the terminal.

 ![serverstart](https://user-images.githubusercontent.com/61146730/135845276-30bddca6-bca6-4724-bb9d-ac8accf8913a.PNG)